1204khofo/Sales-Performance/README.md

 [Data Analysis](#data-analysis)

  [Data Visualization](#data-visualization)

+ [Report}(#Report)

 ---
 ### Project Overview:
 ---
-The main objective of this project is to analyse the sales performance of a retail  store using specfic key metrics and generate actionable insights.
+The main objective of this project is to analyse the sales performance of a retail  store using specific key metrics and generate actionable insights.
 This includes identifying top-selling products, assessing regional performance developing effective strategies, and improving operational efficiency.
 Additionally, we aim to craft compelling narratives around our data based on the insights gained

 ### Data Sources
 ---